FREE MENTAL HEALTH RESOURCES

 INCREASE YOUR SENSE OF SELF-WORTH THROUGH SELF-COMPASSION

 Dr. Kristin Neff shares several tips and tools on her website.
 Dr. Neff is the Self-Compassion Queen!
-Do something for yourself and try out a guided meditation or exercise over here.
+It's always a good idea to be kind, including toward ourselves.
+Try out a guided meditation or exercise over here.

 FOR YOUNG ADULTS WITH CANCER